fabioformosa/quartz-manager/README.md

 However, Quartz Manager can be imported even thought you've already imported the quartz scheduler lib.
 Indeed Quartz Manager coexists with the existing Quarz Scheduler Instance you've created in your project.
 In that case, Quartz Manager will manage the triggers created by it and it won't interfere with the other quartz instances.
 The prerequesite is that you've imported a quartz scheduler ver 2.3.x.

+You can configure the Quartz instance managed by Quartz Manager through the file `managed-quartz.properties` and your own Quartz instance through the file  `quartz.properties`.

 If you've created a `SchedulerFactoryBean`, tag it as @Primary to avoid conflicts in-type, since Quartz Manager creates another bean of the same type.

 ```